DV

 What is the difference between NNN and O?

-NNN (NNN REIT, Inc.) tracks — with a reit strategy, while O (Realty Income Corporation) tracks — with a reit approach.
-They are issued by — and — respectively.
+NNN (NNN REIT, Inc.) is a real estate investment trust, while O (Realty Income Corporation) is a real estate investment trust.
+They are issued by NNN REIT and Realty Income respectively.

 Can I hold both NNN and O?